diskszk/Jotto-App/README.md

+# Jotto App

-# Learning how to testing React / Redux with Jest & Enzyme
+## Learning how to testing React / Redux with Jest & Enzyme